HikariObfuscator/Hanabi/README.md

 # Must be this tall to ride
 Due to its hackish nature (Which is why I don't want to do this in the first place), you should probably know some LLVM/macOS Hooking/Binary Patching and stuff to debug this thing

-# Modifications
-This project uses a slightly modified Hikari upstream ported back to LLVM 6.0.1 (The version Apple is using) to avoid any potential issues, although it should work with LLVM7.0 as base.
-Most of the modifications are done to load options without hacking ``llvm::cl`` as well as some LLVM building configurations.

 # Using Release Builds
 - Extract the zipped file and move two extracted dylibs under ``/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin ``
 - Run ``optool install -c load -p @executable_path/libLLVMHanabi.dylib -t /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/clang -b /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/``